Back to Archive

 Key Differences in Perspectives:

-3. Role of Government: The counter-response advocates for government intervention in the form of stronger labor laws, universal healthcare, and promotion of collective bargaining to ensure fair compensation in creative industries.
-The original opinion does not mention any role for government.
+3. Role of Government: The original opinion does not mention any role for government in supporting creative professionals.
+The counter-response advocates for government intervention in the form of stronger labor laws, universal healthcare, social safety nets, and collective bargaining within creative industries.

 Criminal JusticeGovernment & Democracy